e-Spirit/fsxa-pattern-library/README.md

 ## Legal Notices

-FSXA-Pattern-library is a product of [Crownpeak Technology GmbH](http://www.e-spirit.com), Dortmund, Germany.
+FSXA-Pattern-library is an example solution of [Crownpeak Technology GmbH](http://www.e-spirit.com), Dortmund, Germany.
 The FSXA-Pattern-library is subject to the Apache-2.0 license.

 ## Disclaimer